0x5ec1ab/gpu-tlb/dumper/README.md

 - -b specifies the number of bytes to dump.

 - -o specifies the file to which the GPU memory is dumped.

+- -g optionally specify the active GPU instance (GI).
+The index depends on the order in which the instances were launched (0 for the first, 1 for the second, etc.).
+Defaults to 0 if only one instance is active.